 Virginia Residency Requirements

 There is also a residency requirement which divorcing spouses must meet,

-regardless of the route for divorce they pursue.
+route for divorce they pursue.

 In Virginia, to be eligible to file for divorce, one spouse must live in